SonOfWinter/TranslationBundle/README.md

     private $lastname;
 ```

-You must defined the key property.
+You can defined the key property for matching another name, if it's not, the property name is taken by default.

 The setter property is used if you want to use another setter.